VivekanandaReddy-2004/valid_ready_pipeline/README.md

 ## Transfer Conditions
 ### Input Accept (Write into register)
-A new input word is accepted when:
+A new input word is accepted when: in_valid && in_ready

+### Output Consume (Read by downstream)
+The stored output word is consumed when: out_valid && out_ready